Roz Kalb , Psychologist

-There has been a recent focus on assistive devices (specifically walking aides).
 Choosing an assistive device can be a very difficult decision.
-What is the best way to make a decision on an assistive device?
+What is the best way to decide on an assistive device?

 Often an assistive device will be recommended by someone who is part of your healthcare team and they can help you with the decision.
 If not, it can be very helpful to receive advice from a physical or occupational therapist who knows what is available and may best fit your needs.
 There are many considerations including size, weight, ease of use and reimbursement.

 Since there are many options for assistive devices, where you go to obtain the equipment is extremely important.
-Speak to your physician, nurse or rehabilitation professional.
+Speak to your physician, nurse, or rehabilitation professional.
 They can often provide you with reputable vendors in your area.
 Many of these devices require proper fitting and sizing so buying ‘off the shelf’ may not be prudent.
-Also, some insurance companies have limitations on what you can obtain so you need to work closely with someone who has experience working with people diagnosed with MS. Your needs may change and you want, if at all possible, equipment that can adapt those changes.